CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Method

 \subsection{Hierarchical Generation}

 Although the pretrained CogLM can generate images from text, the resolution is only $20\times 20$ tokens ($160\times 160$ pixels).
-Actually the short sequence is an intentional design for fast generation.
-The versatility of CogLM allows us to finetune it into super-resolution models.
+The short sequence is intentional, for fast generation.
+The versatility of CogLM allows us to fine-tune it into super-resolution models.
 The whole hierarchical pipeline makes up our CogView2 system.

 \textbf{Direct super-resolution.} In this step, we want a model to map a generated low-resolution image token sequence $\2{im}^0\in [0, 20000)^{20\times20}$ to a higher-resolution sequence $\2{im}^1\in [0, 20000)^{60\times60}$.
-We finetune the pretrained CogLM into an encoder-decoder architecture.
+We fine-tune the pretrained CogLM into an encoder-decoder architecture.
 The input of the encoder is the $20\times20$ sequence of generated image tokens, and the input of the decoder is just a $60\times 60$ sequence of \texttt{[MASK]}.
 We do not follow the original transformer~\cite{vaswani2017attention} to add a cross-attention layer, instead we make the tokens in the decoder attend both local tokens in decoder and encoder.
 This cross-resolution local attention is implemented via a customized CUDA kernel introduced in section~\ref{sec:local}.
 Both encoder and decoder are initialized using the pretrained CogLM.
-In practice, we find it enough to only finetune the weights of the attention layers in the decoder, so that we can fix and share the other parameters between the encoder and decoder to reduce the memory consumption.
+In practice, we find it enough to only fine-tune the weights of the attention layers in the decoder, so that we can fix and share the other parameters between the encoder and decoder to reduce the memory consumption.

-Although the direct-mapping is a traditional practice for super-resolution, e.g. SRCNN~\cite{dong2014learning}, it is hardly qualified as generation; it focuses more on texture transformation.
-The loss function of direct-mapping is token-based or pixel-based (MAE), meaning that it predicts or maximizes the marginal distribution $p(im^1_i | \2{im}^0)$ for each token $i$ instead of $p(\2{im}^1 | \2{im}^0)$.
-As we use the cross-entropy loss and a multinomial sampling during generation, we get
+Although direct mapping is a traditional practice for super-resolution---e.g. SRCNN~\cite{dong2014learning}---it is hardly qualified as generation; it focuses more on texture transformation.
+The loss function of direct mapping is token-based or pixel-based (MAE), meaning that it predicts or maximizes the marginal distribution $p(im^1_i | \2{im}^0)$ for each token $i$ instead of $p(\2{im}^1 | \2{im}^0)$.
+As we use cross-entropy loss and a multinomial sampling during generation, we get

-Therefore, we need to refine the $\2{im}^1$ using another module.
+Therefore, we need to refine $\2{im}^1$ using another module.

 \textbf{Iterative super-resolution.} In this step, we aim to refine the initial high-resolution sequence $\2{im}^1$ into a better one $\2{im}^2$.
-The working principle of the refinement is to break the independence of the generated tokens, while keep the parallelism.
-Thus, we propose a local parallel auto-regressive (LoPAR) way.
+The working principle of the refinement is to break the independence of the generated tokens, while keeping the parallelism.
+Thus, we propose a local parallel autoregressive (LoPAR) approach.